Jiayi666/Jiayi666.github.io/_posts/2018-12-17-set-up-ros-indigo.md

 2. Error like this can directly check the file that leads to the error!
 There will be a header showing the required version of package.
 See instructions [here](http://answers.gazebosim.org/question/4733/this-file-was-generated-by-an-older-version-of-protoc-while-following-gazebo-tutorial/).
 3. We can also go directly into the `CMakeCache.txt` file and vim search to quickly locate where is the packages used in cmake.
 This is also the case in `catkin_make`.

+##### Compile Hardware first!
+In the code base for LPR, there is a `makeLinux` file needs to be executed in Hardware file first!
+This will compile all the hardware package for ubot.

 ### CMake

 #### Curl with CMake